Barbados holidays must be globally competitive in the world of tourism, says expert

 - Premium All Inclusive hotel with a selection of dining options including a Steakhouse

-- Enjoy a Hot Summer now on with savings of upto 40% plus $20 Spa Credit per person
+- September Sale now on with savings of upto 40% PLUS $20 Spa Credit per person

 - Enjoy a wide selection of activities including beach volleyball, wind surfing, jet skis, sailing and more